sodacorsair/crawler-zhenai/README.md

 ### to-do

 - Use css query selector or xpath to crawl more webpages
-- Chanllege the anti-webspider technologies and observe robots protocols
+- Challege the anti-webspider technologies and observe robots protocols
 - Simulate login to crawl active webpages
 - Distributed deduplication (use RPC to package)
 - Optimize ElasticSearch querying quality